scalar-labs/scalardb/docs/getting-started-with-scalardb-on-jdbc.md

 # The JDBC URL
 scalar.db.contact_points=jdbc:mysql://localhost:3306/

-# Credential information to access the database
+# The username and password
 scalar.db.username=root
 scalar.db.password=mysql

-# Storage implementation.
-Either cassandra or cosmos or dynamo or jdbc can be set.
-Default storage is cassandra.
+# JDBC storage implementation
 scalar.db.storage=jdbc

 # The minimum number of idle connections in the connection pool.
-The default is 5
+The default is 20
-#scalar.db.jdbc.connection_pool.min_idle=5
+#scalar.db.jdbc.connection_pool.min_idle=20

 # The maximum number of connections that can remain idle in the connection pool.
-The default is 10
+The default is 50
-#scalar.db.jdbc.connection_pool.max_idle=10
+#scalar.db.jdbc.connection_pool.max_idle=50

-# The maximum total number of idle and borrowed connections that can be active at the same time.
+# The maximum total number of idle and borrowed connections that can be active at the same time for the connection pool.
 Use a negative value for no limit.
-The default is 25
+The default is 100
-#scalar.db.jdbc.connection_pool.max_total=25
+#scalar.db.jdbc.connection_pool.max_total=100

 # Setting true to this property enables prepared statement pooling.
 The default is false
 #scalar.db.jdbc.prepared_statements_pool.enabled=false